Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> It is not what we get.
-But who we become, what we contribute... that gives meaning to our lives.
+> Life is like a wheel.
+Sooner or later, it always comes around to where you started again.

 <!-- QUOTE_END -->